7. DECLARATION ON COMPANY MANAGEMENT

 The Management Board members inform each other about important events within their divisions.
 Matters of greater importance which are not approved in the budget must be discussed and decided by at least two Management Board members, whereby one of the two Management Board members must be responsible for the Finance division.

-Irrespective of their areas of responsibility, all Management Board members constantly monitor those data which are crucial for the Company’s business development so they are always able to help avert potential disadvantages, or implement desirable improvements and expedient changes by drawing them to the attention of the full Management Board.
+Irrespective of their areas of responsibility, all Management Board members constantly monitor those results and data which are crucial for the Company’s business development so they are always able to help avert potential disadvantages, or implement desirable improvements and expedient changes by drawing them to the attention of the full Management Board.

 The full Management Board resolves on all matters of particular importance and scope for the Company or its subsidiaries and investment companies.

 Resolutions are adopted by the full Management Board with a simple majority.
 Should the vote result in a tie, the Chairman of the Management Board has a casting vote.
 The resolutions of the Management Board are recorded in the minutes.